ajayfoo/math-notes/college_algebra.typ

 each potential solution satisfies the equation.

 === Absolute Value Equation

+*Absolute value* can be considered as a distance from one point another.
 *Absolute value* of $x$ is written as $abs(x)$, where\
 $
   abs(x) = cases(-x wide & forall x<0, x wide & forall x>=0)